 - Epidemiology

-Severe restriction of both active and passive range of motion of the glenohumeral joint in all planes, especially:
+- Severe restriction of active and passive ROM of the glenohumeral joint in all planes, especially:

-- Prognosis: self-limiting course (improvement typically takes > 1 year)
+- Prognosis: self-limiting (improvement typically takes > 1 year)

 - Complications: atrophy of the deltoid and spinatus muscles